40th Havana Jazz Festival "Jazz Plaza 2025"

 Referral Discount: $100

-Jazz Plaza 2025, the 40th International Jazz Festival of Havana, which is sponsored by famed Cuban jazz artist Chucho Valdes and ICM, or the Cuban Institute of Music, will be held in numerous locations throughout the Cuban capital from January 19 to January 26, 2025.
-In light of this, Authentic Cuba Travel® has once again partnered with the festival’s organizing committee as well as the ICM to offer the Official Jazz Plaza 2025 Cuban tour of the International Jazz Festival from January 19 to January 27, 2025.
+Jazz Plaza 2025, the 40th International Jazz Festival of Havana, which is sponsored by famed Cuban jazz artist Chucho Valdes and ICM, or the Cuban capital from January 26 to February 2, 2025.
+In light of this, Authentic Cuba Travel® has once again partnered with the festival’s organizing committee as well as the ICM to offer the Official Jazz Plaza 2025 Cuban tour of the International Jazz Festival from January 26 to February 3, 2025.

 The people of Cuba and their genuine culture offer something that simply cannot be experienced in less authentic Cuba tours you'll find elsewhere.
 Our tour is often imitated but never duplicated not only because of the incredible value we provide for your money but because of the "human" component that can only be provided by our Cuban experts.
 Visitors will find that the social, economic, and political structures of the country are fascinating not only to academics, but to all who get to experience the island in person.